M1XZG/pi-ip-logging/PI-host/README.md

+# Important - Dependencies required

+The script doesn't rely on too much, however you must have the following installed for it to operate:

+* curl
+* lsb_release (out of box for Ubuntu, but needs `redhat-lsb-core` for CentOS/RHEL)
+* dig (install `dnsutils` on DEB systems and `bind-utils` on RPM systems)

+---

 # How to use this script and supporting files

 The way I operate this script is to clone the repo into a folder somewhere, such as in `/root/`, so my folder structure will look like